 Now that the fall is visiting us once again in Spokane, Washington we’re presented with the perfect opportunity to assess the health and stability of our trees.
 While there is no seasonally best period for deadwood removal, the fall season presents us with ideal conditions for this aspect of preventative tree care.
 With reduced foliage we’re able to easily see the structure of our branches and limb growth and plan effective pruning and deadwood removal.

-If you haven’t had the opportunity to assess your tree for deadwood removal this year then there is no better time than now.
+If you haven’t had the opportunity to assess your tree this year then there is no better time than now.

 What is Deadwood Removal?